« View All Posts

 Solution: Spray foam insulation has to be installed at a certain thickness before it creates an air barrier.

-For example, Icynene-Lapolla open cell spray foam must be installed at 3-inches before an air seal is created.
+Most open cell spray foams must be installed at 3-inches before an air seal is created.

 Be sure to have that discussion with your licensed contractor and don’t be afraid to double-check the information before the project begins.